plone/training/docs/voltoaddons/01-addon-basics.md

 Instantiate the new block in a Volto page then save the page.
-This is a small development optimization, when changing code while developing the HMR will kick in and replace the content on the edit page with the one loaded initially from the server, so if you're haven't saved the block yet, you'll need to recreate it again.
+This is a small development optimization, when changing code while developing the HMR will kick in and replace the content on the edit page with the one loaded initially from the server, so if you haven't saved the block yet, you'll need to recreate it again.

 ### Improve the block edit

-Now for the simplest block sidebar:
+Now for the simplest block sidebar, edit `src/addons/datatable-tutorial/src/DataTableEdit.jsx`:

 ```jsx
 import React from 'react';